 On top of which, even if you do see the path, it can all feel very eye-rollingly irritating to have to deal with these problems, let alone imagine that this petty people stuff is a black hole sucking the profits out of your business.
 As a consequence, many leaders tend to ignore the people component, discount its financial cost, assume it’s just the way it is, and hope everything will be fine.

 But hope is not a management strategy, and turning a blind eye to the costs associated with the people component isn’t the same as that component costing nothing.

-Social Intelligence Strategizing (SIS), the core tool of SLI Advisors, analyzes businesses through the lens of their social interactions and provides solutions for how to prevent the “soft” interpersonal problems from devouring, like acid eating through metal or water forming the Grand Canyon, the “hard” bottom line.
-SIS is of particular relevance to corporate boards and to industries such as venture capital, biotech, pharma, and entertainment where disparate groups and individuals with their equally disparate intentions need to be pulled together into a functional and profitable alliance.
+Social Intelligence Strategizing (SIS), the core tool of SLI Advisors, provides solutions to prevent the “soft” interpersonal problems from devouring – like acid eating through metal or water forming the Grand Canyon – the “hard” bottom line.
+Anywhere groups of people are working together, SIS can help, and it’s of particular relevance to corporate boards and to industries such as venture capital, biotech, pharma, and entertainment where disparate groups and individuals with their equally disparate intentions need to be pulled together into a functional and profitable alliance.

 Feel free to contact us for more information at Info@SLIAdvisors.com as it’s our belief that, while people can assuredly sink your business, those exact same people, with a little help, can make it soar as well.